 Yunomi is a Japanese word for beaker – width is narrower than the height.
 In Japan a yunomi is typically used for tea but you’ll find them ideal for expresso, a sundowner, or any other liquid for that matter.
-A friend even serves chutney in her unomi.
-Unomis are very very versatile.
+A friend even serves chutney in her yunomi.
+Yunomis are very very versatile.

 Many of my yunomi have a surprise in the foot.
-I often create a burst of colour which you only see when washing up or in the dishwasher.
+I often create a burst of colour only visible when washing up or in the dishwasher.
 It is a small reward for the chore person.

 All are dishwasher- and microwave-safe and withstand daily use and abuse.

 Another reason I like to make yunomi is the small size is ideal for experimentation.
 During the several years I have been making them there are salt and soda-fired ones, slip-decorated ones, Aranda scribbly barks, and more recently, nerikome patterns.
 The bases have varied over the years too, from simple to quite elaborate.

 The recent ones are slab-built, from a range of dark clay, white clay or porcelain, fired to midfire cone 5 and finished with a clear glaze.